 Knowledge Management technology needs a social side, and several of the technologies that fall under the "social media" umbrella have a role to play in Knowledge Management.
 However social media technologies are still technologies, and still need to be combined with People, Process and Governance issues as discussed below.

 Knowledge management is simple to apply, and very effective if it is done systematically.
 Through an extensive program of pilot testing, we have developed a systematic approach which has delivered value wherever applied.
-Aspects of this approach are discussed under KM Models
+Aspects of this approach are discussed under KM Models.
+See also our Knowledge Management Implementation services.

-We need federal behaviors; the recognition that our loyalties and linkages lie wider than just our own team.
+We need to treat knowledge as something of real value to the organisation - something which we own in common.
+We need the recognition that our loyalties and linkages lie wider than just our own team.
 We need to recognize our dual citizenship; that we are members of our local business team, and also of communities of practice which span the federation.
 We need the behavior of reflection; the habit of stopping to think about what we have achieved, and how we achieved it, in order to learn.
 We need openness to the ideas of others; a willingness to look for help.
-We need the generosity to offer our help when it is requested
+We need the generosity to offer our help when it is requested.
+See more about our Learning Culture services.

 Knowledge is one of your key assets.
 Like your staff, your money, your customers, your brand.
 It is one of your more valuable assets too - just imagine how your organisation would perform if you had no knowledge, and your staff had no knowledge!
 It is good practice to manage your valuable assets.
 You almost certainly have implemented financial management, people management, customer relationship management, brand management.
 So it makes sound business sense to implement knowledge management too; to derive maximum business benefit from the invisible asset which is the operational knowledge held in the heads of your employees.